anthonyamar/my-second-brain/Reading/Reading imaginary.md

 **Cultural:**
 - Don't criticize until you fully appreciate what the author has tried to make you experience

-Some imaginary books have underlying purposes, such as attacks against totalitarianism in [1984 - Georges Orwell](1984%20-%20Georges%20Orwell.md) and [Animal Farm - Georges Orwell](Animal%20Farm%20-%20Georges%20Orwell.md).
+Some imaginary books have underlying purposes, such as attacks against totalitarianism in [1984 - George Orwell](1984%20-%20George%20Orwell.md) and [Animal Farm - Georges Orwell](Animal%20Farm%20-%20Georges%20Orwell.md).
 That's one of the things we should find while reading the book.

 ## On reading speed